 What you need to do to defer State Pension in the UK

-To delay when you start receiving your State Pension payments, there are no specific actions you need to take – all you need to do is wait to lay claim to your state pension until you are ready to start receiving it.
-It will automatically defer once you become eligible to claim it, but do not do so.
+To delay when you start receiving your State Pension payments, there are no specific actions you need to take – all you need to do is wait to lay claim to your payments until you are ready to start receiving them.
+Your State Pension will automatically defer once you become eligible to claim it but do not do so.

 Calculate deferred State Pension

-The amount of State Pension you receive is based on how much you’ve contributed to National Insurance, but the interest rate that you can accrue on deferring State Pension depends on when you become eligible to claim it – before or after April 6, 2016.
+The amount of State Pension you receive is based on how much you’ve contributed in terms of National Insurance, but the interest rate that you can accrue on deferring State Pension depends on when you become eligible to claim it – before or after April 6, 2016.

 You can use a deferred State Pension calculator to estimate how much your State Pension payment will be.
 For more information check the information on the “Delay (defer) your State Pension” page on the www.gov.uk website.